 Cleansers and moisturizers can vary in price from a few dollars at the drugstore to around $40 at a special retailer [source: CNN].
 Just make sure you pick one that is right for your skin type.

 Moisturizers help skin protect itself, so using the right moisturizing cleanser should only enhance your skin.
 Just make sure you're using the proper technique when washing -- this is actually more important to your skin's health than the products you use.
-To learn more about moisturizing facial cleansers, follow the links on the next page.
+To learn more about moisturizing facial cleansers, follow the links below.